 The first way is to look at the face of the club.
 If you see a slight indentation on the front, then it is likely that the dent is on the clubface.

 You can also check to see if the dent is on the top or bottom of the club head.
 If it is on the top, you most likely hit something with the top of your clubhead.
-If it is on the bottom, it is most likely that you hit something with the sole of your club head.
+If it is on the bottom, you will likely hit something with the sole of your club head.

 The second way to identify a dent in a golf driver is to listen to how it sounds when you hit a ball with it.
-There is probably a dent in your driver if you hear a clicking sound.
+Your driver probably has a dent if you hear a clicking sound.
 I always told this issue to the newbie before they buy the best golf driver for beginners.

 Dents In A Golf Driver